 Make sure the pump is in the STOP/OFF mode.

 Check the label and expiration date of the liquid food.
-Don’t use any can (or bag) if the expiration date has passed.
-Instead, get a new can (or bag).
+Don’t use any can or bag of food if the expiration date has passed.
+Instead, get a new can or bag of food.

 Make sure that the clamp on the feeding bag tubing is closed.